davidthings/web-interface/README.md

 ![](images/web-interface-serial.png)

-A minimal, dark-mode, client-only serial console for the browser using the Web Serial API.
+A minimal, dark-mode, client-only console for Web Serial and Web MIDI.
 Built with Next.js (Pages Router) and Preact via `preact/compat`.
 Designed for static export and deployment to GitHub Pages.

 ## Features